Genuine, Forged, and Reproduced Classic Japanese Stamps

 Two other ISJP monographs also help with identification of the forgeries: Forgeries & Imitations of the Dragon Stamps of Japan, and The Koban Forgeries of Japan.
 Full citations are found in the bibliography on this site.

 Most of the genuine graphics for this study come from my personal collection which was sold at auction in 2011.
 Most of the forgery graphics come from the ISJP CD Rom: Forgeries of the Dragon, Cherry Blossom and Koban Postage Stamps of Japan.

-The study of the reproductions and forgeries of the classic issues is not complete.
+The study of the reproductions and forgeries of the classic issues will never be complete.
 The reproductions and forgeries modern stamps is not discussed.
-The first issue dragon stamps have been reproduced/forged so many times they need special pages by themselves.
-They will be included as time permits.

 At first I thought I might be able to make a clear distinction between reproductions and forgeries.
 But there really isn’t any clear line.
 What starts out as a legal reproduction in a souvenir sheet with no intention of fraud, gets turned into a forgery when someone removes the stamp from its original setting and makes the changes necessary to create a forgery.
 Often these forgeries become the most deceptive.